-Did you know that over half of the respondents from financial industries increased their marketing investment in 2019?
+Did you know that over half of the respondents from financial industries increased their marketing investment?
 From a recent CMO survey!

 Marketing Managers working in the finance industry are quickly realising the importance of investing in new strategies across different marketing channels.
 The investment sector is becoming more and more competitive and for a company to remain relevant, it is key that leaders start educating as well as listening to their customers when producing new campaigns, whether in a boom or slowdown period.